- Intense black pigment

 - Can weigh lashes down when all three are worn together

-I like the concept of Kaja Wink Lash Trio, but none of the formulas are standouts.
+I like the concept of Kaja Wink Lash Trio, but after the review none of the formulas are standouts.
 While the formulas had minimal flaking, smudging, or transfer, my lashes fell flat at application and throughout the day.

 Some links to purchase are affiliate.